About the Program

 Joining Our Teams

-The all-inclusive cost per participant for the 2020 season will be posted here when available.
+The all-inclusive cost per participant for the 2020 season is $100 CAD.
 This covers the cost of the team registration, LEGO kit for the season, other equipment, t-shirts, and tournament fees.
 W.A.F.F.L.E.S.
 Community Robotics is not-for-profit organization and is volunteer-run; we do our best to make our programs affordable and accessible to everyone!
+If cost is an obstacle, please register and contact us at email@example.com for information on participating at a reduced cost.

 Payments can be made by e-transfer to firstname.lastname@example.org or by a cheque made payable to W.A.F.F.L.E.S.
 Community Robotics (please email for the mailing address if you use this method).